 Meanwhile, staff members have many distractions throughout the day.
 A customer asking a question can break their focus, and chatting with coworkers divides their attention.
 During shift changes and breaks, some visitors may get missed.
 A worker who didn’t get enough sleep or is experiencing issues in their personal life may also lose focus.
 Even someone who is determined and concentrated on counting correctly can make mistakes.
 After all, they’re only human.

 The most accurate manual counting method is the SafeEntry occupancy counting system.
 Since it automatically reconciles data from all entrances, there’s less chance for arithmetic errors.
 Still, its accuracy depends on the staff members inputting data on the app.

-> Manual counting can’t compare to an automatic system.
+Manual counting can’t compare to an automatic system.
 Each counting device can boast accuracy between 95% and 99%.
-The Vector 4D time-of-flight sensor available with the SafeCount occupancy system provides an impressive 99.5% accuracy.
+REMOVE sentence: The Vector 4D time-of-flight sensor provides an impressive 99.5% accuracy.
 Automatic counters are consistent.
 They don’t get distracted, and they don’t need adequate sleep to perform their best.
 They never take breaks, meaning they work continuously to give you the most accurate data.

-> Automatic people counters come in many different configurations.
+Automatic people counters come in many different configurations.
 They can perform well in many people-counting environments.
 While employees will have difficulty counting in dense crowds, an overhead sensor can handle it easily.

 Thermal sensors work well in low-light conditions, common at casinos and restaurants.
 Mono and stereo sensors offer excellent performance in fluctuating temperatures.
 They’re well suited for outdoor environments and entrances that connect to the outdoors.
 Horizontal sensors can provide improved accuracy over manual counting for a lower cost than overhead sensors.
 Many automatic sensors have the option for wired and wireless configurations.
 They can work whether you have a power outlet nearby or not.